MikaelMayer/hyde-build-tool/CONTRIBUTING.md

+## Contribution ideas

+First, make sure that you can run the test below.
+Then, it would be great to

+* Update Jekyll's hydefile inside test to be able to interpret a Jekyll site.

 ## Testing

-To test the build tool locally, for example in the test folder, run:
+To test the build tool locally, for example in the `test` folder, run:

     ../bin/generate.js